 - Pollock M, Roa J, Benditt J, Celli B (1993) Estimation of ventilatory reserve by stair climbing: a study in patients with chronic airflow obstruction.
 Chest.
 104(5): 1378–1383.

 - Swinburne CR, Wakefield JM, Jones PW (1985) Performance, ventilation, and oxygen consumption in three different types of exercise tests in patients with chronic obstructive lung disease.
-Thorax.
-40(8): 81-86.
+Thorax .
+40(8): 581-86.

 - Gimenez M, Servera E, Saunier C, Lacoste J (1982) Square-Wave Endurance Exercise Test (SWEET) for training and assessment in trained and untrained subjects.
 II: Blood gases and acid-base balance.
-Eur J Appl Physiol Occup physiol.
+Eur J Appl Physiol.
 49(3): 369-77.

-- Gimenez M, Abril E, Rodríguez F, Buono M (2004) Effects of SWEET raining in trained and untrained healthy subjects and in chronic lung patients: Prevention and Rehabilitation in Respiratory Pathology.
-(2nd edn), Pneumology, 564.
+- Gimenez M, Abril E, Rodríguez F, Buono M (2004) Effects of Sweetraining on healthy, trained and untrained subjects and chronic pulmonary patients.
+Prevention and Rehabilitation in Chronic Respiratory Pathology.
+2nd (Edn), Madrid, Panamericana.
+103-117.